Dr Helen Gavin

 Gavin, H (2005) Police recruitment in the 21st century, fair and transparent practice Central Police Training and Development Authority (Unpublished)

 Gavin, H (2001) ‘Reconstructed Memories and Adult Musical Expertise’ Music Education Research , 3 (1), pp. 51-61.
 ISSN 1461-3808

 Gavin, H (2001) The Third Person Effect and Perceptual Elements of Television London: Hallmark Channel (Unpublished)

 Several previously supervised students have successfully submitted doctoral theses in areas such as Mental models, Psychological function under fire and Clinical psychology.
-Helen is currently supervising doctoral students researching areas such as Sexual deviancy and non-offending psychopathy, Mental disorder in sex offender prisons, Police officers and traumatic events and Intimate partner violence.
+I am currently supervising doctoral students researching areas such as Sexual deviancy and non-offending psychopathy, Mental disorder in sex offender prisons, Police officers and traumatic events and Intimate partner violence.

-She has examined several PhD candidates presenting topics such as Homicide and Intelligence networks.
-She will consider supervision of research students in most areas of criminal psychology, personality disorders or music psychology, and is also happy to undertake examination of theses in these areas.
+I have examined several PhD candidates presenting topics such as Homicide and Intelligence networks.
+I will consider supervision or examination of research students in most areas of criminal psychology, personality disorders or music psychology.